arturdryomov/pages/content/posts/2018-04-22-dagger-to-remember.md

 dozens of times per day?
 And taking into an account the fact that this setup worked for years without any change at all?

-> Do you need to keep using tools meant for different conditions?
+> Do you need to keep using tools designed for different conditions?

-Let’s face it — the annotation processing is a nice idea but meant for environments where it is basically essential.
+Let’s face it — the annotation processing is a nice idea but meant for special environments.
 It is too verbose to declare everything by hand using Java, so here we go, there is a code generator which does this for us.
 Is it a good fit if you are using Kotlin for the entire codebase?